NKI-GCF/XenofilteR/README.md

 # XenofilteR

-12-1-2026: The rust branch contains an experimental alternative implementation that requires less RAM.
+19-06-2026: The xenofilters directory contains an experimental alternative implementation, written in rust, that requires less RAM.
+The rust version requires fastq order input (unsorted), or name sorted.
-The rust version requires fastq order input, or name sorted (samtools collate is not enough).
+The output of samtools collate is not enough, as that does not guarantee reads from the two streams match in order.

 XenofilteR: computational deconvolution of mouse and human reads in tumor xenograft sequence data